jasonFontech/vue-social-sharing-jk/README.md

 <ShareNetwork
     network="facebook"
     url="https://news.vuejs.org/issues/180"
-    title="Say hi to Vite!
+    share-title="Say hi to Vite!
 A brand new, extremely fast development setup for Vue." description="This week, I’d like to introduce you to 'Vite', which means 'Fast'.
 It’s a brand new development setup created by Evan You." quote="The hot reload is so fast it\'s near instant. - Evan You" hashtags="vuejs,vite"